 NYSPHA Internship Opportunities

-Our internship positions are currently filled for Summer 2018.
-We are currently accepting applications for Fall 2018 and will review those in late spring/early summer.
+Our internship positions are currently filled through July 2019.
+We are currently accepting applications for Fall 2019 and will review those in late spring/early summer.
 Deadline to submit an application is July 1.

 As internships arise through both NYSPHA and our members, they will be emailed to all NYSPHA members and posted in the member section of our website.
 Please consider joining NYSPHA at the student rate of $25 for access to these announcements, discounts at our events, free webinars and more!